Can You Negotiate A Lease Buyout?

 How Does a Lease Buyout Work?

-After your lease buyout amount has been determined, a lease buyout works by talking with your dealership and negotiating payment.
+After your lease buyout amount has been determined, the process begins by talking with your dealership and negotiating payment.
 If your lease is still active, and you have time left in your terms, you'll likely have to compensate the dealership for the remaining monthly payments.
 This, in addition to the buyout amount, can make the cost rather exorbitant, which leads many to lease a vehicle to take out a loan.
 Lease buyout loans are usually offered by banks or other lenders and, depending on your terms, can be a very cost-effective way to take ownership of a leased car.

-If the buyout amount is too high, you can also just turn the leased car in.
+If the lease buyout amount is too high, you can also just turn the leased car in.
 You'll pay any small fees left over and be done; this does mean you'll be without a car, so you'll either need to start a new lease, find a new or used vehicle, or get another means of transportation.
 You can also trade in your lease for another vehicle if the lender offers that option; this may involve some trade-in fees, and if there is time left on your lease, you may also need to cover all remaining monthly payments.
+Alternatively, buying out the lease could be a viable option depending on your situation.

 Unfortunately, most car lease buyout numbers cannot be negotiated.
 This is especially true at the end of a lease after all the paperwork has been signed and you've reached the conclusion of your terms.
 The only chance you have to negotiate your buyout would be at the beginning of your lease before your terms have been finalized.